March 10, 2022: Face masks are welcome, but not required.

 - Where can I find more City of Saint Paul COVID-19 information?

 What should I know before I visit?

-- Saint Paul recreation centers, fitness centers and walking tracks, Rice and Arlington batting cages and Great River Water Park have reopened for regular public hours with no advance reservations required to enter the buildings.
+- Saint Paul recreation centers, fitness centers and walking tracks, Rice and Arlington batting cages, Great River Water Park are open for regular public hours with no advance reservations required to enter the buildings.

 - Advance reservations are required for Como Park Zoo & Conservatory visitors.